Moon Ridge Farm is ‘Dedicated to Poultry’.

 Situated in the heart of Devon just outside Exeter

 We are a family farm breeding and supplying poultry for everyone,

-pet, hobby or commercial ventures.
+small holders, hobby or commercial ventures.

 We are passionate about poultry and have a great deal of experience in all aspects of their husbandry.

 We breed and supply at the farm :-